 The TID_INFO subfield of the BA Control field of the Multi-STA BlockAck frame is reserved.

 The BA Information field of the Multi-STA BlockAck frame comprises one or more Per STA Info subfields.
-The Per STA Info subfield is shown in Figure 9-38a (Per STA Info subfield format).
+The Per STA Info subfield without a value 2045 in the AID subfield of Per AID TID Info subfield is shown in Figure 9-38a (Per STA Info subfield format without a value 2045 in the AID subfield of Per AID TID Info subfield).